subashsriniwas/Stack-Overflow-Clone-Lite/README.md

 - Make sure to configure your MySQL database and update the application.properties file accordingly.
 - Ensure that the frontend and backend are running simultaneously for the full application experience.

+## Notes

+- If you have any queries, feel free to contact me.
+Contacts details were given in bio.
+Happy coding! 🚀